dyf102/blogrepo/blog/source/_posts/Decorator-in-Python.md

 date: 2016-10-03 22:17:28
 tags: Python, Design Pattarn
 ---
+Decorator is a structure design pattern, which is also known as wrapper.
-I used to use Flask as my CMPUT 410 Distributed Social Network framework.
+I used to use Flask as my CMPUT 410 [Distributed Social Network framework](https://github.com/frankdede/CMPUT466Project).
 There is an example from flask.

 ```python
 @app.route('/<aid>', methods=['GET', 'POST'])